-- 1) Large water systems1: - a.
+- 1) Large water systems: - a.
 Supplier has at least 1 active well if not reliant on purchased surface water. - b.
 Supplier has more than 2 active wells if also reliant on purchased surface water. - c.
-Supplier has at least 1 emergency interconnection or access to purchased groundwater if purchased surface water is the only supply source or a standby source of water. - 2) Small community water systems2: - a.
-Supplier plans to implement or has implemented interconnections with other utilities that have access to alternative supplies. - b.
-Supplier plans to implement or has implemented local supplemental water supply, enhanced treatment or increased storage capacity.
+Supplier has at least 1 emergency interconnection or access to purchased groundwater if purchased surface water is the only supply source or a standby source of water.